FinalKirb/finalkirb.github.io/docs/tools/nextdns.md

 ## What is DNS?

-## Why is it important to privacy?
+## Why is it important to my privacy?

 ## What DNS Provider should I use?